 Depending on the cause of the accident, the employer should then take steps to ensure that a repeat of the accident is unlikely.
 For example, if an office worker is injured after tripping on loose electrical wires, the employer should immediately display a hazard warning sign, verbally warn the remaining office staff, and then ensure that the loose wires are secured or placed under a rubber strip to remove the tripping hazard.

 If you have been injured in an accident in an office and need advice, you can call us on 01225 430285.
-We know your rights and can help you take the correct course of action to ensure that the accident has been properly reported and that your prospects of succeeding with a claim for compensation are maximised.
+We know your rights and how to successfully make a work injury claim, ensuring that the accident has been properly reported and that your compensation is maximised.

 As with all claims for personal injury compensation in the United Kingdom, office accident claimants must take action before their claim is statute barred.
 The current limitation period is set to 3 years from the date of an accident or 3 years from the date of diagnosis with regards to a repetitive strain injury.
 Whilst claimants don’t have to pursue a claim immediately, it is never a good idea to let too much time pass before starting the process as this can hamper the prospects of success.